Home / Family Fun by Season / Shore & Summer Fun Guide / Outdoor Movies and Concerts This Summer in Philadelphia

 Enjoying Outdoor Entertainment in Philadelphia

-Whether you’re capping off a big day of activities in Philly (water fun, anyone?), adventures around the Main Line, or a pretty Bucks County hike, you can’t go wrong with golden-hour tunes or a nostalgic blockbuster under the stars.
-Find even more arts & culture and outdoor events on our Philadelphia Family Community Calendar.
+Whether you’re capping off a big day of activities in Philly (water fun, anyone?) or just looking for a summer evening activity, you can’t go wrong with golden-hour tunes or a nostalgic blockbuster under the stars.

 Lead image courtesy of the Chestnut Hill Community Association.